tlalexandre/Paypal-JS-SDK-Standard-Integration/README.md

 Make sure to add your environment variables (PAYPAL_CLIENT_ID and PAYPAL_CLIENT_SECRET) in the Settings sections of Heroku to be able to connect to the SDK once deployed.

+## Notes

+I left the different console.log present in the SDK setup to be able to track what's happening in the application, since it's a demonstration .
+However, in a real-life scenario, make sure to remove any console.log to avoid to display secret informations.